-This workshop will focus on patterning using pre-made copper/brass/nickel silver billets.
 There are endless possibilities when making a piece of patterned Mokume Gane sheet.
 The shape of the tool often dictates the shape of the final pattern and subtleties in technique will result in a unique piece every time.
-Participants will learn four different patterning techniques: drill press cutting, flex-shaft carving, bull-nose chiseling and bump/grind.
-After demos, participants have ample time to practice and then create a final patterned piece with provided copper/silver billets.
+Participants will learn three different patterning techniques: drill press cutting, flex-shaft carving, and bull-nose chiseling.
+After demos participants have ample time to practice using pre-made billets.